Water buffalo populations: In South America

 Water buffaloes were introduced into the Amazon River basin in 1895.
 They are now extensively used there for meat and dairy production.
 In 2005, the water buffalo herd in the Brazilian Amazon stood at roughly 1.6 million head, of which 460,000 were located in the lower Amazon floodplains.
 The breeds used include the Mediterranean from Italy, the Murrah and Jafarabadi from India, and the carabao from the Philippines.
 The official Brazilian herd number in 2019 is 1.39 million head.

 During the 1970s, small herds were imported to Costa Rica, Ecuador, Cayenne, Panama, Suriname, Guyana, and Venezuela.

 In Argentina, many game ranches raise water buffaloes for commercial hunting.

 Other important herds in South America are Colombia (>300.000), Argentina (>100.000) and Venezuela with unconfirmed reports ranging from 200 to 500 thousand head.

+Akin to Australia, South America has lost majority of its native terrestrial megafaunas.
+And feral animals including water buffaloes may (or may not) contribute to the local biodiversity and ecosystems as new ecosystem engineers and keystone species in the Anthropocene epoch, although information and researches are insufficient to assess significances (or harmfulness) of such animals.

 In North America

 In 1974, four water buffaloes were imported to the United States from Guam to be studied at the University of Florida.
 In February 1978, the first herd arrived for commercial farming.
 Until 2002, only one commercial breeder was in the United States.
 Water buffalo meat is imported from Australia.
 Until 2011, water buffaloes were raised in Gainesville, Florida, from young obtained from zoo overflow.
 They were used primarily for meat production, and frequently sold as hamburger.
 Other U.S. ranchers use them for production of high-quality mozzarella cheese.
-Water buffaloes are also kept in the Caribbean, specifically in Trinidad and Tobago and Cuba.
+Water buffaloes are also kept in the Caribbean, specifically in Trinidad and Tobago, Cuba and Jamaica.